emberjs/website/source/blog/embertimes-template.md

 ---

 Want to write for the Ember Times?
 Have a suggestion for next week's issue?
-Join us at #support-ember-times on the [Ember Community Discord](https://discordapp.com/invite/zT3asNS) or tweet us [@embertimes](https://twitter.com/embertimes) on Twitter.
+Join us at #support-ember-times on the [Ember Community Discord](https://discordapp.com/invite/zT3asNS) or ping us [@embertimes](https://twitter.com/embertimes) on Twitter.

 ---